 Fitter.
 Fitter for linear models.
 You create a fitter by providing the model assumption and the x points of the data.
 With that information you compute the parameters within the model by fitting the y data points.
 Once the computation of those parameters is done, you can extract statistical information from the fitter.
-Syntax: myFitter=Fitter(xDataPoints, model)

 LevenbergMarquardtFitter.
 Fitter for non-linear models.
 The LMFitter is a gradient fitter, which means that it goes downhill from the starting location until it cannot go down anymore.
 There is no guarantee that the minimum found is an absolute or global minimum.
 If the chisq-landscape is multimodal it ends in the first minimum it finds.
 See also Numerical Recipes, Ch 15.5.
-Syntax: myFitter = LevenbergMarquardtFitter(xDataPoints, model)

 AmoebaFitter.
 Fitter for non-linear models.
 The AmoebaFitter implements the Nelder-Mead simplex method.
 It comes in 2 varieties, one where the simplex simply goes downhill (temperature = 0) and one which implements an annealing scheme.
 Depending on the temperature, the simplex sometimes takes an uphill step, while a downhill steps always is taken.
 This way it is able to escape from local minima and it has a better chance of finding the global minimum.
 No guarantee, however.
 AmoebaFitter is also able to handle limits on the parameter range.
 Parameters stay within the limits when they are set.
 See also Numerical Recipes, Ch.
 10.4 and 10.9.
-Syntax: myFitter = LevenbergMarquardtFitter(xDataPoints, model)

 SingularValueDecompositionFitter.
-Linear fitter based on Singular Value Decomposition (described in Section 3.10.10.
+Linear fitter based on Singular Value Decomposition (described in Section 3.8.9.
 Much more robust in case of (nearly) degenerated models, at the cost of more CPU use.
 See Numerical Recipes for more information.
-See also the User Reference Manual: Section 2.366.

-3.10.7.6.
+3.8.7.6.
 Obtaining a model fit to 1D and 2D data